QAMinn2468/Ladybugs/README.md

 -Heart - +1 life

 -Colliding with a Ladybug will lose a life.
--The game ends when all lives are lost.
+-The game will end when all lives are lost.

+##Credits##
+Slack @Rodrick[FEND] made an excellent video, which I watched live.
+In addition I was inspired by a fellow GwG FEND student's GREEN ladybugs (name unknown), and modified my ladybugs and Player as a result using Paint 3D. https://yoursammich.github.io/classic-arcade-game/ - is my favorite version to date, and inspired me to push and create the heart to gain 1 life.